shri1984/study-images/introduction_to bioinformatics.md

 ```
 Yes, it is analogous to **root** from a tree.
 All the other directories in the server are branching from this directory.

-As i said earlier '..’ along with 'cd' to move towards directories multiple levels of parent directories
+As I said earlier '..’ along with 'cd' to move towards directories multiple levels of parent directories

 ```
 cd  ../  #change directory to the parent directory of the current directory